Tokazama/FieldProperties.jl/README.md

 # ImageProperties.jl

+## Goals

+ImageProperties is aimed at improving  properties in the `JuliaImage` ecosystem.
+Although this is currently aimed at integration with `ImageMetadata` the code here could easily be lifted and placed in most other structures to provide similar functionality.
+I've tried to consider these goals while creating this:

+1. Extensibility: Easy for developers to add new properties while using those previously defined
+2. Usability: It shouldn't make it harder for users to access or interact with properties.
+3. Optimization: It should be possible to optimize performance of accessing and setting properties without violating the first 2 goals.

+## How it works

 ImageProperties provides dictionaries where the key-value pairs can be accessed and set like the properties of a structure.